dille12/OVRDOZE/readme.md

 ## G THROWS GRENADES
 throws a grenade about where the mouse is.

 ## USING ITEMS

 For items that are useable/placeable: right click on them.
-In the case of barricades: highlight the ground where you want to place the barracade - green is placeable, red is not.
+In the case of barricades: highlight the ground where you want to place the barricade - green is placeable, red is not.

-barricades lose durability over time.
+Given enough time barricades will fall under the horde.

+## MIND YOUR SANITY
+Consume narcotics to regain sanity and survive.

 ## ESC hard quits the game. (it closes the game client/server - not the session)